ReneRaube/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description
 Guess a number

-Write a short description of your project.
-Write 1-2 sentences about the game you chose to build and why.
+I chose this game, because it is straight-forward, i.e. everybody can play it and it is a fun game with a good chance of winning if you chose rationally.

 ## Rules
-8 times to guess a random number between 1 and 100. it is indicated if the hidden number is higher or lower than the chose value
+You've got 8 times to guess a random number between 1 and 100.
+It is indicated after every try if the hidden number is higher or lower than the chosen value.

 ## Workflow
 Firstly, I describe the game to the reader.
 One has to take the persepctive of those who play the game.